7 Feng Shui Tips to Protect Yourself

 #1.
 Bottle Gourd/ Wu Lou

-The symbol of health, the bottle gourd, is frequently used in Chinese myths and folklore to trap evil spirits that bring illness.
+Chinese myths use the symbol of health, the bottle gourd to trap evil spirits that bring illness.
 If you feel ill vibes, use the wu you to trap it.
 This protection method works best to ward against evil spirits that make you ill.
 While nowadays, you can find tiny gourds made from metal as a bracelet.
 The original-sized bottle gourd works a lot better.
 You have to place it on both sides of the bed, as evil spirits tend to attack when you are asleep.

 When buying your Wu Lou, make sure that the gourd is heavy and has a red backing underneath it.
 The red cloth serves to bind the evil spirits and not let them out.
 Once you feel that a Wu Lou has done its job, dispose of it by burning it (if you have the dried fruit variety) or placing it under sunlight to burn off the evil spirits stuck inside.